cachix/git-hooks.nix/README.md

 The goal is to manage these hooks with Nix and solve the following:

-a) Simpler integration for Nix projects (wires up a few things behind the scenes)
+- Simpler integration for Nix projects (wires up a few things behind the scenes)

-b) Provide a low-overhead build of all the tooling available for the hooks to use (naive implementation of calling nix-shell does bring some latency when committing)
+- Provide a low-overhead build of all the tooling available for the hooks to use (naive implementation of calling nix-shell does bring some latency when committing)

-c) Common package set of hooks for popular languages like Haskell, Elm, etc.
+- Common package set of hooks for popular languages like Haskell, Elm, etc.

-d) Two trivial Nix functions to run hooks as part of development and on your CI
+- Two trivial Nix functions to run hooks as part of development and on your CI

 # Installation & Usage